 Making the most out of smaller roles, Macy did a memorable turn as a horse-racing announcer in the 2003 hit Seabiscuit.
 He also appeared as a senator in the dark comedy Thank You for Smoking (2005).
 Macy took the lead, however, in the television movie The Wool Cap, which he adapted from the 1962 comedic film Gigot starring Jackie Gleason.
 He played Gigot, a troubled mute who reluctantly ends up taking care of a child abandoned by her mother.

 Tackling lighter fare, Macy starred with John Travolta, Martin Lawrence and Tim Allen in the middle-aged motorcyclist comedy Wild Hogs (2007).
 The film proved to be so popular that a sequel is reportedly in the works.
 One of his latest projects did not fare so well, however.
 Maiden Heist starred Macy, Morgan Freeman and Christopher Walken as museum security guards who steal back works of art moved from their workplace.
 Despite the stellar cast, the film ended up going straight to DVD in the United States in 2009.

-That same year, Macy agreed to help complete the run of Speed-the-Plow, helping to fill in for actor Jeremy Piven after Piven claimed that he developed mercury poisoning.
+That same year, Macy agreed to help complete the run of Speed-the-Plow, helping to fill in for actor Jeremy Piven after Piven left the show due to health issues.

 Macy has worked on a number of projects for children.
 He lent his voice to the 2006 animated feature film Doogal and The Tale of Despereaux (2008) and narrated the first season of the Curious George television series.
 Macy also appeared in the live-action film Marmaduke (2010), based on the popular comic strip.